duckietown/book-opmanual-autolab/src/localization.md

 In order to operate your autolab you need to set it up according to the following instructions:

 1. Install `docker-compose` for the desktop machine: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)
-2. Make sure you are on the `daffy` version of the shell commands by running:
+2. Make sure you are on the `ente` version of the shell commands by running:

     ```bash
-    dts --set-version daffy
+    dts --set-version ente
     ```

 3. Update the commands: